How to Install Vagrant on Debian 9

 Install Vagrant on Debian

-The Vagrant package which is available in the Debian’s repositories is pretty outdated.
-We’ll be download and install the latest version of Vagrant from the official Vagrant site.
+The Vagrant package ,which is available in Debian's repositories, is pretty outdated.
+We'll download and install the latest version of Vagrant from the official Vagrant site.

-At the time of writing this article, the latest stable version of Vagrant is version 4.0.0.
-Before continuing with the next steps you should check the Vagrant Download page to see if a newer version is available.
+At the time of writing this article, the latest stable version of Vagrant is version 2.2.6.
+Before continuing with the next steps, check the Vagrant Download page to see if a newer version is available.

 Start by updating the package list with:

 Download the Vagrant package with the following curl command: